mwalker007/ucbml-module_11/README.md

 #### Data Mining Goals

-Given the dataset of 426K vehicle purchases which includes the features () along with the target selling price, determine which features are most important in determining the price paid for a used vehicle.
+Given the dataset of 426K vehicle purchases which includes the features (id, region, year, manufacturer, model, condition, cylinders, fuel, odometer, title_status, transmission, VIN, drive, size, type, paint_color, state) along with the target selling price, determine which features are most important in determining the price paid for a used vehicle.
 The desired output is a list of the most important features in rank order.

 #### Project Plan

 1) Aquire and explore the dataset for understanding
 2) Prepare the data including cleaning and preprocessing
-3) Try various modeling techniques in order to find the best model fit for the data
+3) Try various modeling techniques in order to find the best model fit for the data and feature importance
 4) Evaluate model outputs and repeat steps 3 & 4 as needed
-5) Determine Feature Importance
-6) Document analysis findings
+5) Document analysis findings

 ### Data Understanding